-Sarah "Sally" (Wetzel) Heimbach was born on April 3, 1820, the daughter of Johan "Peter" and Anna Margaretha (Gaumer) Wetzel.
-She grew up not having learned to read or write.
+Sarah "Sally" (Wetzel) Heimbach was born on April 3, 1820 in Longswamp Township, Berks County, PA, the daughter of Johan "Peter" and Anna Margaretha (Gaumer) Wetzel.
+She grew up not learning to read or write.

-They produced four offspring -- Lovina Leibensperger, Sarah Ann Miller, Henry Heimbach and Amanda Heimbach.
-There was an eight-year age gap between the first and second children.
+The pair produced four known offspring -- Lovina Leibensperger, Sarah Ann Miller, Henry Heimbach and Amanda Heimbach.
+There was an eight-year age gap between the first and second surviving children.

 The family relocated to Longswamp Township, Berks County by 1860 and remained there as of 1870.
 The federal census enumeration of 1870 shows that 60-year-old Elizabeth Heimbach -- Nathan's mother? -- dwelled in their home.

 The fate of Nathan is not precisely known because the evidence is confusing.
-One source, his gravestone, states that he passed away at the age of about 58 or 59, in 1873.
+Two excellent sources -- his gravestone and handwritten pastoral records of their clergyman Rev. Eli Keller -- state that he passed away in 1873, when he would have been age 58 or 59.